Joseph Williams Lovibond

 Joseph Williams Lovibond (17 November 1833 – 21 April 1918) was a British brewer who developed the world's first practical colorimeter as a means of ensuring the high quality of his beer.
 He was the originator of the Degrees Lovibond scale.

 Biography

 After accidentally losing his earnings from gold mining as a teenager, Lovibond went to work in his family's brewery.
-He discovered that coloration was a good index for assessing the quality of beer, and sought an accurate way of gauging color.
+He discovered that coloration was a good index for assessing the quality of beer, and sought an accurate way of gauging colour.
 After failed experiments with paint, on solids, a visit to Salisbury Cathedral in 1880 gave him the inspiration to use stained glass for his colorimeter, which he introduced in 1885.

 Business

 In 1885 he founded a company, The Tintometer Limited, to manufacture his colorimeter which was called the Lovibond Comparator.
 The company still exists and still produces an updated version of the Lovibond comparator.